BananikXenos/UDPPacketer/README.md

-# v3 Coming soon!
-No release dates.
+# v3 In progress.
+More fixes to be made
 v2 is deprecated

 # UDPPacketer